brentEvans/uFeedback/README.md

 ## Description:
 Full Stack Web App with MERN Stack (MongoDB, Express, React, Node) that lets users create surveys and send them to a list of email addresses.
-Uses OAuth for authentication, Stripe API to create mock payments, and SendGrid API to send emails.
+Uses OAuth for authentication, Stripe API for mock payments, and SendGrid API to send emails.
 Using purchased credits, a user may create and send out surveys and track recipient feedback.

 ## Instructions:
 * Login with Google